A million years ago (when I was in high school) I used to work in a little coffee and sandwich shop in my home town.

 I met my husband there.
 Turned him down on date requests four times before giving in… and falling madly in love.
 I foamed more milk than I can begin to calculate and made a thousand batches of potato soup.

 The work was hot, the hours were long, and it was killer for my back… and I can honestly say it was top 3 in my list of all time favorite jobs.

-This recipe is loosely based on the recipe I used to make all those years ago.
-It’s shifted over time, gotten easier and (in my opinion) even more delicious than the already amazing recipe that brought this one to life!
+This recipe is loosely based on the potato soup recipe I used to make all those years ago.
+It’s shifted over time, gotten easier and (in my opinion) is even more delicious than the already amazing recipe that brought this one to life!

 The ingredients are simple, but there’s one little thing that really makes this soup.

 It does take just a little bit of patience, but when you are eating the creamy and smooth results, you’ll know it was totally worth the effort.

 The Secret to Perfect Easy and Creamy Potato Soup

 Melt the butter on medium-low.
 Once it’s completely melted, add the flour.

 With the heat ON LOW add the milk 1/2 a cup at a time.
 Whisk thoroughly until the milk has been fully incorporated before adding the next 1/2 cup of milk.
 It will thicken (a lot) as you add the milk… that’s what you want!

 Continue in this manner until the mixture starts to get soupy.
 At that point you can dump in the rest of the milk without an issue.